PHIL'S WEBSIGHT

 The AUO is part of the Department of Inflammation and Ageing, School of Infection, Inflammation and Immunology, College of Medicine and Health of the University of Birmingham, UK.
 We also form part of the Neuroscience and Ophthalmology group.

-Our group includes: myself, Si Rauz (Professor of Translational Ophthalmology), Alastair Denniston (Professor of Regulatory Science and Innovation), Graham Wallace (Non-clinical Associate Professor), Rob Barry (Associate Clinical Professor), Darren Ting (Birmingham Health Partners Clinician Scientist Fellow), Jose Romero Hombrebueno (Non-clinical Associate Professor), Liying Low (NIHR Clinical Lecturer), Gibran Butt (University Clinical Lecturer), Alberto Recchione (post-doctoral research Optometrist), Samuel Latham and Kusy Suleiman (NIHR Academic Clinical Fellows), Maryam Noeman (Junior Research Fellow), PhD student Nada Alfahad (MBChB-PhD), other PhD students, Immunosuppression Nurse Practitioner Nat Poonit, Research Nurses and Research Data Co-ordinator, Secretaries - Charlotte Harris, Anna Beckett
+Our group includes: myself, Si Rauz (Professor of Translational Ophthalmology), Alastair Denniston (Professor of Regulatory Science and Innovation), Graham Wallace (Non-clinical Associate Professor), Rob Barry (Associate Clinical Professor), Darren Ting (Birmingham Health Partners Clinician Scientist Fellow), Jose Romero Hombrebueno (Non-clinical Associate Professor), Liying Low (NIHR Clinical Lecturer), Gibran Butt (University Clinical Lecturer), Alberto Recchione (post-doctoral research Optometrist), Samuel Latham and Kusy Suleiman (NIHR Academic Clinical Fellows), David Stanley (Junior Research Fellow), PhD student Nada Alfahad (MBChB-PhD), other PhD students, Immunosuppression Nurse Practitioner Nat Poonit, Research Nurses and Research Data Co-ordinator, Secretaries - Charlotte Harris, Anna Beckett

 We are based on the 1st Floor of the Birmingham and Midland Eye Centre (BMEC) and our clinical activities take place in the Centre for Inflammatory Eye Disease on the site of City Hospital, Sandwell and West Birmingham NHS Trust, and in the Research Laboratories of the Centre for Translational Inflammation Research at the Queen Elizabeth Hospital, Edgbaston, Birmingham.